-The goal of this project is to assess whether a language implementation is highly optimizing and thus is able to remove the overhead of programming abstractions and frameworks.
-We are interested in comparing language implementations with each other and optimize their compilers as well as the run-time representation of objects, closures, arrays, and strings.
+The goal of this project is to assess whether a language implementation is highly optimizing and thus able to remove the overhead of programming abstractions and frameworks.
+We are interested in comparing language implementations (not languages!) with each other and optimize their compilers as well as the run-time representation of objects, closures, arrays, and strings.

 To allow us to compare the degree of optimization done by the implementations as well as the absolute performance achieved, we set the following basic rules: